Iwekahochukwu/IWEKA-CAPSTONE-LITA-PROJECT/README.md

 ### 6. Interactivity Features

-Add interactivity to the dashboard to allow users to drill down and filter data:
+This allow the users to drill down and filter data:
 - *Slicers*:
   - Add slicers for fields like Product Category, Region, and Time Period to allow users to filter views.
 - *Drill-Throughs*: